PauloFDO/ParkingManagement/README.md

 -It will add days automatically (users with assigned spots will be assigned to it by default, they can free it at any time), or an admin can add days in advance if something needs to be manually add for an specific day.

 -Weekends are ignored.

--Azure Single Sign On is fully implemented, a parameter in the web.config turns it on and off (in the original version only my company employees can use it, they do not need to register as the app automatically take all the company users from Azure so they can simply login using their company login, I updated this one to allow for login and register with some dafault users on the seeding)

 ![alt text](https://01ow3q.db.files.1drv.com/y4mvqyZyDODbBjdIE-8a1yME8vlUHP8v9xEEaiUNSbWcfT_Pze23z3SgTPzAOckyPeWAuR7ghunF3Kze_3p34QsqNsivwOBWAVD5iU8Hr-EFDcYu74XqyzHKA8wik_7o0K7x5Snt1ByntWQgSSChqHmUrWhekFdbKaiYoKSKytCDz1WYzgj12zRhnUFXtfzmADOw0medbjqruZLU562Y-OCQA?width=1283&height=547&cropmode=none)